 Lots of people will just give the advice to “walk more” or “take the stairs” but there are so many more fun and unique ways to achieve NEAT and get more daily movement practice.
 To prove it, we put together this ridiculously long list of ideas 😉

-Here’s what you’ll find in this guide to getting more daily movement practice:
+Here’s what you’ll get in this guide:

 - 🏠 11 Fun ways to turn regular housework into practice